Before I get shamed by your Italian grandmother, I know, Slow Cooker Bolognese, what am I thinking? Well, do not kick it until you try it.

 What is Bolognese Sauce?

-Bolognese Sauce, also referred to as ragù, is a meat-based sauce original from Bologna, Italy – and yes, it is different than spaghetti sauce.
+Bolognese Sauce, also referred to as ragù, is a meat-based sauce originated from Bologna, Italy.

 The authenticity of Bolognese Sauce comes from its ingredients – beef chuck, pancetta, onion, carrot, celery, milk, wine, and tomato sauce.
 Moreover, it is also always cooked long and slow in a stockpot for at least 3 hours.